tobiasdemaine/SolidState/README.md

 ----------------------

 * to do
-    * Testing
-    * bot trading to test large data calls to UI

     * make componetent folder cleaner
     * Video stream from IPFS
     * move off infura to self hosted node